Baayeh/focus_app/README.md

 # Focus App

-> This is a clone of the Windows 11 Focus App
+> This is a clone of the Windows 11 Focus App.
-> The functionalities have not been added yet
+- The functionalities have not been added yet

 ## Built With